Sagar-Mohan-Jadhav/C_programming/README.md

 # C_programming
-To upload whatever I learn in C language and also to upload my projects and tasks.
+To upload whatever I learn in C language and also to upload my projects and challenges.